 Scrupulously referenced and with appendices of selected writings by Braithwaite, and some rare photos of him, this short publication will be of interest to students and researchers of twentieth century imperial and labour history, particularly maritime history.
 It provides pointers to future research and should stimulate critique and discussion … Høgsbjerg’s study keeps anti-imperialist activism, often marginalized in the historiography, firmly in the historical eye.
 It also reminds us that anti-racist and anti-capitalist struggles embraced by pioneering activists such as Chris Braithwaite are ongoing and unfinished.

 Barbara Bush, Labour History Review, 80, 1 (2015).

 Christian Høgsbjerg has written a short but vivid account of Braithwaite’s life and activity.
 Braithwaite was both a committed trade-union activist and a powerful orator, who toured the country speaking about black workers’ rights.
 He may have been involved with direct action to prevent delivery of coal to fascist Italy, and with smuggling arms to Ethiopia … Høgsbjerg has done an excellent job in rescuing this forgotten militant and putting him back in the history of the British working class.

 Ian Birchall, Revolutionary History, 1 (new series) (2015).

-I have also written a short biographical portrait of Chris M Braithwaite for the Dictionary of Caribbean and Afro-Latin American Biography and the Oxford Dictionary of National Biography
+I have also written short biographical portraits of Christopher Messiah Braithwaite for the Dictionary of Caribbean and Afro-Latin American Biography and the Oxford Dictionary of National Biography

 Plus there is now a North American edition of the work courtesy of OOOA Books

-Exhibitions – There are currently two exhibitions in the UK
+Exhibitions – There have been two exhibitions in the UK

 in Liverpool at the Merseyside Maritime Museum and in London in Tower Hamlets relating to the life and work of Chris Braithwaite see here for more info